ashenoy-cmbi/grafify/Readme.md

 ### Installation

-`grafify` is now on CRAN, can be installed by typing `install.packages("grafify")`.
+`grafify` is now on CRAN and can be installed by typing `install.packages("grafify")`.

-Any updates not yet on can will be made available on here first for which you’ll need the `remotes` package.
-Type `remotes::install_github("ashenoy-cmbi/grafify@*release")` to get the version on GitHub instead.
+Any updates not yet on CRAN will be made available here first.
+To install from GitHub you also need to install the `remotes` package.
+Then type `remotes::install_github("ashenoy-cmbi/grafify@*release")`.

 `grafify` requires the following packages to be installed:
 `broom.mixed`, `car`, `emmeans`, `ggplot2`, `Hmisc`, `lme4`, `lmerTest`,